Preserving and Celebrating Maasai Cultural Heritage

 The Maasai people of East Africa live in southern Kenya and northern Tanzania along the Great Rift Valley on semi-arid and arid lands.
 The Maasai occupy a total land area of 160,000 square kilometers with a population of approximately one half million people.
 However, many Maasai see the national census as government meddling and often miscount their numbers to census takers.

-The Maasai society is comprised of sixteen sections (known in Maasa as Iloshon): Ildamat, Irpurko, Irkeekonyokie, Iloitai, Irkaputiei, Irkankere, Isiria, Irmoitanik, Iloodokilani, Iloitokitoki, Ilarusa, Irmatatapato, Irwuasinkishu, Kore, Parakuyu, and Irkisonko, also known as Isikirari (Tanzania's Maasai).
+The Maasai society is comprised of sixteen sections (known in Maasai as Iloshon): Ildamat, Ilpurko, Ilkeekonyokie, Iloitai, Ilkaputiei, Ilkankere, Isiria, Ilmoitanik, Iloodokilani, Iloitokitoki, Ilarusa, Ilmatatapato, Ilwuasinkishu, Kore, Parakuyu, and Ilkisonko, also known as Isikirari (Tanzania's Maasai).
 There was also once Iltorobo section but was assimilated by other sections.
 A majority of the Maasai population lives in Kenya.
-Sections such as the Isikirari, Parakuyu, Kore and Ilarusa lives in Tanganyika.
+Sections such as Isikirari, Parakuyu, Kore and Ilarusa lives in Tanganyika.

 Homestead and labor